Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Baking is a science that relies on precision and the success of a series of chemical reactions occurring among the ingredients.

-If you want the best results, it is important to pay attention to details like what oven rack position to useand the temperature of your ingredients.
+If you want the best results, it is important to pay attention to details like what oven rack position to use and the temperature of your ingredients.

 Although we all may get in a rush and lack the patience necessary to bring butter and eggs to room temperature, it is important to the taste and texture of some baked goods.
 Cold ingredients will not create the air bubbles necessary for fluffy cakes and thick cookies.

-And yet, pie crust will never be flaky with room temperature butter, so cold ingredients are a must.
+And yet, pie crust will never be flaky with room temperature butter, so sometimes cold ingredients are a must.

 Recipes normally tell you that butter needs to be softened and occasionally may mention room temperature eggs, but what about ingredients like milk or sour cream?
 How do you know when straight from the fridge is okay?

-This post is going to explain why it is so important to have ingredients at the right temperature and how to confidently know what temp is right for the baked goods you’re preparing
+This post is going to explain why it is important to have ingredients at the right temperature and how to confidently know what temp is right for the baked goods you’re preparing

 Bowl of brown and white eggs next to whisk and blue and white striped towel